fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Note that your contacts could unknowingly send malicious messages if they got infected with malware.

-FairEmail formats messages again causing messages to look different from the original, but also uncovering phishing links.
+FullEmail formats messages again causing messages to look different from the original, but also uncovering phishing links.

 Note that reformatted messages are often better readable than original messages because the margins are removed, and font colors and sizes are standardized.